Onboarding Videos

 ---|---|

-Operating System | CentOS |
+Operating System | Red Hat Enterprise Linux |

 Scheduler | SLURM |

-Software | For the full list of installed scientific software refer to the Preinstalled Software List page or issue the module spider command on the Ceres login node. |
+Software | For the full list of installed scientific software refer to the Preinstalled Software List page or issue the `module spider` command on the Ceres login node. |

 Modeling | BeoPEST, EPIC, KINEROS2, MED-FOES, SWAT, h2o |